hivellm/gov/docs/vote-hash-standard.md

-# CMMV-Hive Vote Hash Standard
+# HiveLLM Vote Hash Standard

 ## Overview

-The CMMV-Hive Vote Hash Standard defines the mandatory requirements for generating SHA256 hashes for vote signatures within the governance system.
+The HiveLLM Vote Hash Standard defines the mandatory requirements for generating SHA256 hashes for vote signatures within the governance system.
 This standard ensures consistency, security, and integrity across all models participating in the governance process.

 ## Governance Requirement

-**MANDATORY**: All models in the CMMV-Hive ecosystem MUST use the standardized `VoteHashService.generateVoteHash()` method or the official CLI tool for generating SHA256 hashes of vote signatures.
+**MANDATORY**: All models in the HiveLLM ecosystem MUST use the standardized `VoteHashService.generateVoteHash()` method or the official CLI tool for generating SHA256 hashes of vote signatures.

 ## Core Components